-Language: Not only are their multiple languages spoken within the U.S., but our country hosts over a million international students.
+Not only are their multiple languages spoken within the U.S., but our country hosts over a million international students.
 Drupal makes creating a multilingual digital experience simpler.
-Native language handling is built directly into Drupal 8’s core APIs, giving you over 100 languages to choose from.
+Native language handling is built directly into Drupal 8 and 9 core APIs, giving you over 100 languages to choose from.
 With that functionality, it is easier than ever to engage with prospective students across the globe in a meaningful way.

-Accessibility: The CDC estimates that 20% of U.S. adults identify as having a disability.
+The CDC estimates that 20% of U.S. adults identify as having a disability.
 These disabilities often hinder people’s ability to interact with the average website.
 Drupal is an inclusive community and has committed to ensuring that all features of Drupal conform with w3C and WCAG 2.0.
-Pair Drupal’s built-in accessibility tools with a strong higher-education focused accessibility strategy and your potential audience could grow by 20%.
+Pair Drupal’s built-in accessibility tools with a strong higher-education-focused accessibility strategy and your potential audience could grow by 20%.
 The Siteimprove Drupal module can help you keep a close and proactive eye on your overall web accessibility.

-Technology: According to the 2017 College Explorer Market Research Study, the average college student owns 5.6 devices and spends 137+ hours on them!
+According to the College Explorer Market Research Study, the average college student owns 5.6 devices and spends 137+ hours on them!
 This may seem like common sense now, but if you want to engage with students, you need to account for a variety of screen sizes.
-Thankfully, Drupal 8 is designed with a mobile-first mentality and includes out-of-the-box responsive functionality.
+Thankfully, Drupal 8 was designed with a mobile-first mentality and includes out-of-the-box responsive functionality.
 And that mobile mindset continues with Drupal 9.
 Features like editorial workflows, Layout Builder, and media management can support content delivery that is optimized for mobile access.

-Personalization: Universities face added complexity when it comes to digital strategy due to the broad audiences they appeal to.
-With so many unique people coming to the same pages, content strategy, conversion path mapping and optimization, and defining strong call to actions can be a struggle.
-By incorporating personalization into your content strategy, whether that is personalized based on user authentication or by integrating tools like Acquia Lift or Salesforce Marketing Cloud, you can speak to the masses but make them feel like you’re speaking specifically to them.
+Universities face added complexity when it comes to digital strategy due to the broad audiences they appeal to.
+With so many unique people coming to the same pages, content strategy, conversion path mapping, and optimization, and defining strong calls to action can be a struggle.
+By incorporating personalization into your content strategy, whether that is personalized based on user authentication or by integrating tools like Acquia Personalization or Salesforce Marketing Cloud, you can speak to the masses but make them feel like you’re speaking specifically to them.